Intilery/intilery.github.io/docs/schema/app.md

 When your application is opened using a referring link, Intilery or your packaged deep link partner can fire this event on your behalf.

 This event is fired *in addition* to the associated `Application Opened` event.

-Our [iOS SDK](/docs/app/ios/) SDK can collect this event automatically if configured to do so.

 ```json
 {